This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - efficiency reasons justify that the Commission limits itself to making the commitments binding, and does not issue a formal prohibition decision.

 It must be noted that the HCC is considered to have wide discretion in accepting commitments.
-The HCC has rendered relevant Decision No. 588/2014 on commitments.
+The HCC has rendered Decision No. 588/2014 on commitments.

 Leniency applies only in horizontal cartel cases and not in vertical cartel cases or abuse of dominant position cases.
 As per the EU approach, a distinction is made between: